-Fort Valley State University students Rene Bynum (far left), Demetrius Callaway (second from right) and Kiamata Dukes (far right) won first, second and third place awards during the 33rd annual Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) Career Fair and Training Conference in Greensboro, North Carolina.
+Fort Valley State University students Rene Bynum (far left), Demetrius Calloway (second from right) and Kiamata Dukes (far right) won first, second and third place awards during the 33rd annual Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) Career Fair and Training Conference in Greensboro, North Carolina.

 A national organization that empowers minorities in agriculture, natural resources and related sciences recently awarded three Fort Valley State University students during a conference in Greensboro, North Carolina.